mrporterphysics/mrporterphysics.github.io/Daily Plan/20252026/Daily Slides/APAgendas202526.md

 #### 📋 Agenda

-1. A few more static equilibrium questions
+1. A few more static equilibrium questions (12 & 14...if you have time 15)
 2. Rotational 2nd Law & Moment of Inertia
 3. Practice